-(c) POLICY FOR EXECUTIVE BRANCH EMPLOYEES. - The President shall take such steps as may be necessary to ensure that each officer and employee (including temporary employees, persons stationed abroad while working for the United States, and detailees from other agencies of the Federal Government) of an agency in the executive branch of the Federal Government is subject to a policy with a minimum standard that contains-
+(c) POLICY FOR EXECUTIVE BRANCH EMPLOYEES. - The President shall take such steps as may be necessary to ensure that each officer and employee (including temporary employees, persons stationed abroad while working for the United States, and detailees from other agencies of the Federal Government) of an agency in the executive branch of the Federal Government is subject to a policy with a minimum standard that contains--

-- (1) a prohibition from engaging in human trafficking while employed by the Government in a full-time or part-time capacity; - (2) a requirement that all Federal personnel, without regard to whether the person is stationed abroad, be sensitized to human trafficking and the ethical conduct requirements that prohibit the procurement of trafficking in persons; - (3) a requirement that all such personnel be equipped with the necessary knowledge and tools to prevent, recognize, report, and address human trafficking offenses through a training for new personnel and through regular refresher courses offered every 2 years; and - (4) a requirement that all such personnel report to the applicable inspector general and agency trafficking in persons point of contact any suspected cases of misconduct, waste, fraud, or abuse relating to trafficking in persons. - (d) TIMING.
-The policy described in subsection (c)- - (1) shall be established or integrated into all applicable employee codes of conduct not later than 18 months after the date of the enactment of this Act; - (2) may not replace any preexisting code of conduct that contains more robust requirements than the requirements described in subsection (c); and - (3) shall be signed by all personnel described in subsection
+(1) a prohibition from engaging in human trafficking while employed by the Government in a full-time or part-time capacity;

+(2) a requirement that all Federal personnel, without regard to whether the person is stationed abroad, be sensitized to human trafficking and the ethical conduct requirements that prohibit the procurement of trafficking in persons;

+(3) a requirement that all such personnel be equipped with the necessary knowledge and tools to prevent, recognize, report, and address human trafficking offenses through a training for new personnel and through regular refresher courses offered every 2 years; and

+(4) a requirement that all such personnel report to the applicable inspector general and agency trafficking in persons point of contact any suspected cases of misconduct, waste, fraud, or abuse relating to trafficking in persons.

+(d) TIMING. - The policy described in subsection (c)- (1) shall be established or integrated into all applicable employee codes of conduct not later than 18 months after the date of the enactment of this Act;

+(2) may not replace any preexisting code of conduct that contains more robust requirements than the requirements described in subsection (c); and requirements than the requirements described in subsection (c); as (2) shall be signed by all parameterized in subsection

+(3) shall be signed by all personnel described in subsection